 The subsidence affecting the second subsidence area at Ha Dong and Thanh Xuan urban districts, where the density of construction is moderate, seems to result from a similar combination of effects.
-The groundwater level in Qh aquifer has dropped to -6.0 m b.s.l.
-(11.5 m below the topographic surface), the piezometric level in Qp aguifer has dropped to -9.0 m b.s.l.
-(14.5 m below the topographic surface) (Fig. 12b), and at deeper level, the well fields of Ha Dinh, Ha Dong 1 and Ha Dong 2 water production plants operate with an important withdrawal capacity (Fig. 11).
-The soft soil layers mixed with organic materials presents at the boundary of two districts with a thickness reaching 28.0 m and it induces a difficulty to impale the piles through this thick layer during the foundation works (Fig. 7c).
-A large region of sand or sandy clay surrounding this soft soil layer in the south of Ha Dong district is also susceptible with the drawdown of the groundwater level (Fig. 7a).
-Even in the third subsidence area at Hoai Duc, Thanh Tri suburban districts, where the density of construction is much lower, the surface deformation occurs with smaller amplitude than in the two previous areas.
-Note that the recent urbanization is started to be associated with a drawdown of piezometric level in Qp, which has dropped to -3.0 m b.s.l.
-(10.0 m below the topographic surface) (Figs. 12d and 12e).
-However, it represents also a potential hazard since soft soil with organic matters and sand, sandy clay or loamy sand of Hai Hung and Thai Binh formations are superficial, the installation of the many factories during last decades, and the development new residential areas is planned in the near future (Fig. 10a).
+The groundwater level in Q_h aquifer dropped to $-6.0 \,\mathrm{m}\,\mathrm{b.s.l.}$ (11.5 m below the topographic surface), the piezometric level in Q_p aquifer has dropped to $-9.0 \,\mathrm{m}\,\mathrm{b.s.l.}$ (14.5 m below the topographic surface) (Fig. 12b), and at a deeper level, the well fields of Ha Dinh, Ha Dong 1 and Ha Dong 2 water production plants operate with an important withdrawal capacity (Fig. 11).
+The soft soil layers mixed with organic materials present at the boundary of two districts (with a thickness reaching 28.0 m), which create a difficulty to impale the piles through this thick layer during the foundation works (Fig. 7c).
+A large region of sand or sandy clay surrounding this soft soil layer south of Ha Dong district is also susceptible to the drawdown of the groundwater level (Fig. 7a).
+Even in the third subsidence area at Hoai Duc - Tu Liem suburban districts, where the density of construction is much lower, the surface deformation occurs with smaller amplitude than in the two previous areas.
+Note that the recent urbanization is starting to be associated with a drawdown of piezometric levels in Q_p , which has dropped to $-3.0 \,\mathrm{m}\,\mathrm{b.s.l.}$ (10.0 m below the topographic surface) (Fig. 12d, e).
+However, it also represents a potential hazard, since soft soil with organic matter and sand, sandy clay or loamy sand of Hai Hung and Thai Binh formations are superficial and the installation of the many factories during last decades, and the development new residential areas is planned in the near future (Fig. 10a).

-In all three-subsidence areas, we observe very little damage to the structures of tall buildings.
-We propose that these buildings that form most of the SP are not affected by subsidence because their steady foundations are based on auger-cast piles reaching the Neogene deposits at a depth of 50.0 to 70.0 m (Figs. 9a and 9d1).
-The 20 leveling measurements for CT2 building at Van Khe (Ha Dong) from October 2008 to September 2010 show a total value of -22.3 mm for vertical subsidence corresponding to an average of -0.97 mm/month (Diem et al., 2010).
-However, their surrounding terrain is collapsing (Figs. 9b and 9c), and many private houses nearby using pile foundation methods with concrete pillars (Fig. 9d2) or bamboo piles (Fig. 9d3) are subsiding.
+In all three subsidence areas, we observe very little damage to the structures of tall buildings.
+We propose that these buildings (that form most of the SP) are not affected by subsidence because their steady foundations are based on auger-cast piles, reaching the Neogene deposits at a depth of 50.0 to 70.0 m (Fig. 9a, d1).
+The 20 leveling measurements for the CT2 building at Van Khe (Ha Dong) from October 2008 to September 2010 show a total value of -22.3 mm for vertical subsidence, corresponding to an average of -0.97 mm month-1 (Diem et al., 2010).
+However, their surrounding terrain is collapsing (Fig. 9b, c), and many private houses nearby that use pile foundation methods with concrete pillars (Fig. 9d2) or bamboo piles (Fig. 9d3) are subsiding.